 There is less time to garden now, as the nights draw in, but still plenty of jobs to do in the garden.
 The main activities revolve around clearing up after summer and preparing for winter and spring ahead.

 Here is a list of important jobs to do this month to keep your garden looking good.

-- Protect less hardy plants from frosts with fleece, and move tender plants into a conservatory or greenhouse.
+- Protect less hardy plants from frosts with fleece, and move tender plants into a conservatory or greenhouse (but first check plants for pests such as red spider mite).
 If you don’t have either of these a windowsill or sunny porch will do.
 You can transport them from tubs and baskets into smaller pots, they don’t need room to grow in winter and they will also take up less space.

 - Rake up leaves and store in compost bin or put them in a bin bag with a few holes in it and then you can use them for food for your plants the following year.